-Dormers Wells Nursery, Infant and Junior School were purpose built in 1954.
+Dormers Wells Primary School were purpose built in 1954.
 The school is situated on the outskirts of Southall and lies in its own grounds adjacent to the local golf course.
 For several years it was a Middle School, catering for 8 – 12 year old children, since September 1993 it has been a Junior School.
 In January 1994 it became Grant Maintained.
 Subsequently in September 1999 it became a Foundation school.
+Dormers Wells Infant and Junior School amalgamated on the 1st September 2023.

 ‘Southall is mentioned in 1274, (fn.
 14) and in 1384 the names of ‘Dormoteswell’ (Dorman’s Well) …occur in a court roll.’